Secretary Pate encourages high schools to register students to vote, compete for Catt Award

-DES MOINES – Iowa Secretary of State Paul Pate is encouraging all Iowa high schools to participate in a statewide effort to register students to vote.
-Each school that registers at least 90 percent of their eligible students by April 16 will receive the 2021 Carrie Chapman Catt Award, named after the Iowan who was a national leader in the women’s suffrage movement.
+Iowa Secretary of State Paul Pate is encouraging all Iowa high schools to participate in a statewide effort to register students to vote.
+Each school that registers at least 90% of their eligible students by April 16 will receive the 2021 Carrie Chapman Catt Award, named after the Iowan who was a national leader in the women’s suffrage movement.

 The Catt Award was launched during the 2019-20 school year and 18 schools qualified.
-Schools that register at least 50 percent and 70 percent of eligible students will also receive statewide recognition.
+Schools that register at least 50% and 70% of eligible students will also receive statewide recognition.

 “A record number of Iowans are registered to vote and schools across the state stepped up in a big way last year to get students registered,” Secretary Pate said.
 “I hope these positive trends will continue.
 It’s vital that we engage students in the electoral process.”

-Secretary Pate will conduct a formal trophy presentation at each school that registers at least 90 percent of eligible students.
+Secretary Pate will conduct a formal trophy presentation at each school that registers at least 90% of eligible students.

 Schools interested in being considered for the Carrie Chapman Catt Award and receiving information and resources about how to conduct a voter registration should visit inspire2vote.org/iasignup.
 For more details about the Carrie Chapman Catt Award and to see last year’s winners, visit the Iowa Secretary of State’s website.